trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 }
 {% endhighlight %}

-Using the above function we can obtain the data we need from Uptimerobot.
+The getData function provides the data we need from Uptimerobot.
 This data includes the response times in the last twelve hours and the `customUptimeRatio` values for the last 1, 7 and 30 days.
 To fetch all the data for each monitor we can iterate over them:

 {% highlight javascript %}
 function addMonitor(monitor) {